-Even minor Egyptology-related jobs, like being a tour lecturer in Egypt, require a Ph.D. these days, due to an oversaturation of people who want to be in the field and a lack of positions for all of them.
-You don't have to get a bachelor's degree in Egyptology (few schools even offer one), but you will want to study history or art or a field related to the areas of specialty you're considering in Egyptology.
+Even minor Egyptology-related jobs—like being a tour lecturer in Egypt—require a Ph.D. these days (source).
+There are a lot of people who want to be in the field and a lack of positions for all of them.
+You don't have to get a bachelor's degree in Egyptology (few schools even offer one), but you'll want to study history or art or a field related to the areas of specialty you're considering in Egyptology.

 Once you get to graduate school your master's and doctoral programs are likely to be combined.
 You'll spend the master's degree years taking classes in your specialty, and Ph.D. time on writing a dissertation.
 As for your down time?
 That's a good one—doctoral students don't actually have any down time.

 Aspiring Egyptian archaeologists are required to take more math and science classes, but don't let that fool you into thinking other specialties are easier—mastering dead languages or memorizing the details of 6,000-plus years of art history aren't exactly entry-level brainwork either.